joemoose/dungeoneers.d20/docs/appendix-e-leveling.md

 ## Introduction

-If your gaming table prefers a more traditional RPG character advancement mechanism rather than using combat [Scars](damage.md) and other growth opportunities and events in the narrative, you can track Experience Points (XP) and character levels.
+If your gaming table prefers a more traditional RPG character stats advancement mechanism rather than using combat [Scars](damage.md) and other growth opportunities and events in the narrative, you can track Experience Points (XP) and character levels.

 ## Experience Points